Careers After Retail When You Have No College Degree

 - Buyer and planner: Someone has to decide what and how much of each product will be going into the store, and it may as well be you.
 Buyers and planners earn an average of $65K annually, but they can make well over $100K if they’re at the top of their games.

 - Supply chain management: Entry-level supply chain would be positions such as drivers, warehouse employees, and dispatch.
-As you move up the supply chain, you can work in corporate, and that’s where the big bucks start rolling in.
+As you move up the supply chain, you can work in corporate.
 You’ll start in the mid-$50K, but can end up making well over $120K.

-- Security and loss prevention: Store security and loss prevention are employed to deter or catch the ever-present shoplifters.
-Store thieves aren’t just customers: They can be employees, as well.
+- Security and loss prevention: Store security and loss prevention are employed to protect the building and its occupants and deter or catch shoplifters.
 Loss prevention earns around $44K, but depending on a variety of factors such as location and store, they can see that increase to more than $80K.
 Taking a criminal justice program is a good step in this direction.

 Maybe you enjoy selling, but you just aren’t interested in the retail end of things?
 Your skills are transferable to many other similar yet different careers.
 You don’t need any college for most of them.